Regrained Bars Review Quest

 Regrained Bars Story

-The Regrained Bars story can be found here, and I’m not ashamed to admit that I was drawn right in by it’s “SuperGrain+” claims.
+The Regrained Bars story can be found here, and I’m not ashamed to admit that I was drawn right in by its “SuperGrain+” claims.
 In summary, they use the grain dregs from beer distilling to create a Super Grain flour.
 It is described as a “functional food” that is “best put to use through edible upcycling.”
 I’m not sure what this means, but the first picture of brown ropes did make me pause.
-Fortunately, it was followed up by a second more promising picture.
+Fortunately, it was followed up by a second promising picture.

 Regrain Nutrition